Occupational Safety and Health

 establishment of "Safety Pledge Day"

-In response to a serious accident that occurred at a domestic related company in April 2016, Fujikura Group establishment Fujikura employee pledge their strong commitment to safety and to "never let a serious accident happen again."
-Every year on the same day, the Fujikura Group Fujikura Group distributes "Safety Pledge Day" (a message from the president) to all group companies both in Japan and overseas, and by reciting the "Safety Pledge," we hope to pass on the story of this incident and ensure it is not forgotten.
+In response to a serious accident that occurred at a domestic related company in April 2016, Fujikura Group Fujikura employee to pledge a strong commitment to safety and to "never let a serious accident happen again," and issued the "Safety Pledge" below.
+Every year on the same day, the Fujikura Group Fujikura Group establishment "Safety Pledge Day" (a message from the president) to all group companies both in Japan and overseas, and by reciting the "Safety Pledge," we hope to pass on the story of this incident and ensure it is not forgotten.

 Safety Pledge